-93 The proposal will have a positive impact in terms of job creation in the area both during the construction period itself and once the proposed site is completed.
+- 81 The proposal will have a positive impact in terms of job creation in the area both during the construction period itself and once the proposed site is completed.
 The proposal will create a number of jobs during the construction period and the population growth will in turn increase consumer spending in the area.
-It is considered that the level of available expenditure that will be created by the development will have a positive impact on Aberfeldy and in particular businesses and shops in the town centre.

-The proposed development will also have a positive effect in assisting Perth and Kinross Council to achieve housing land requirements.
+Although only 8 dwellings, the level of available expenditure that will be created by the development will have a positive impact on Aberfeldy and in particular businesses and shops in the town centre. - The proposed development will also have a positive effect in assisting Perth and Kinross Council to achieve housing land requirements in Highland Perthshire.